 - An initial technical analysis (to understand the current website and digital assets)

-- Competitor GAP analysis/Vertical GAP analysis (with focus on key areas)
+- Competitor GAP analysis/Vertical GAP analysis (with a focus on key areas)

 - Keyword research and “keyword mapping” to ensure the site has sufficient content and content vectors for the target/desired queries